Frequently Asked Questions

 The status of your grant application is noted on your application dashboard.
 The table below explains the meaning of the application statuses:

 If you have any questions regarding the status of your application, please post a message to the NFL Foundation team through the “Contact Us” system and we will get back to you promptly.

 You can find the status of your application on your dashboard after you sign in on GAMS.
-Please refer to the chart under the question “How do I check the status of my grant application?” to read about each “Status” category and what it means about your application.
+Please refer to the chart under the FAQ “How do I check the status of my grant application?” to read about each “Status” category and what it means about your application.